Journals and Series of Language and Law

 https://ejournals.facultas.at/index.php/fachsprache

-Fachsprache – International Journal of Specialized Communication
+FACHSPRACHE – Journal of Professional and Scientific Communication

 Editor(s):